Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique

-Applying the transformation law~\eqref{transformation_law} we can essentially reduce the more complicated case like~\eqref{res_pqmn} to the familiar one with $p=q=0$~\eqref{res_triv}.
-There is, however, another obstacle.
+Using the transformation law~\eqref{transformation_law} we can essentially reduce a more complicated case like~\eqref{res_pqmn} to a familiar one with $p=q=0$~\eqref{res_triv}.
+There is, however, another obstacle.}

-Note that in general one could have a product of more than $N$ factors in the denominator (more than two in our 2-fold case), so the choice of \emph{divisors} $\bm{f}(\bm{s})=(f_1(\bm s),f_2(\bm s))$ is ambiguous and will affect the result\footnote{See \cite{Larsen2018} for a topological explanation of this fact.}.
+Note, that in general one could have a product of more than $N$ factors in the denominator (more than two in our 2-fold case), so the choice of \emph{divisors} $\bm{f}(\bm{s})=(f_1(\bm s),f_2(\bm s))$ is ambiguous and will affect the result\footnote{See \cite{Larsen2018} for a topological explanation of this fact.}.
 In fact, one has to take the integration contour into consideration\footnote{This is due to the fact that the divisor system needs to be compatible with the polyhedron over the boundary of which $\omega$ is being integrated~\cite{Passare1994}.} to determine which of the factors in the denominator of~(\ref{res_pqmn}) constitute $f_1(s_1,s_2)$ and which constitute $f_2(s_1,s_2)$.
-The rule of thumb is as follows~\cite{Friot2012}: First calculate vector $\bm{A}$ defined in~(\ref{Param1}), then draw a line $\ell_{\bm{A}}=\lc A_1\Re s_1+A_2\Re s_2=A_1\g_1+A_2\g_2\rc$ through the point $\bm{\gamma}$ in the $\Im s_1=\Im s_2=0$ plane and mark a positive direction $\bm{l}_{+}$ on $\ell_{\bm{A}}$ such that the pair $\bm{l}_+$ and $\bm{A}$ gives the same orientation of the plane as do the coordinate axes $\Re s_1$, $\Re s_2$.
-Then polar lines which intersect the line $\ell_{\bm{A}}$ \emph{before} the point $\bm{\gamma}$ correspond to $f_1$, while those that intersect $\ell_{\bm{A}}$ \emph{after} $\bm{\gamma}$ constitute $f_2$.
-If all polar lines intersect $\ell_{\bm{A}}$ to one side of $\bm{\gamma}$, the corresponding poles are called \emph{spurious} and do not contribute.
-The rule of thumb described here can also be applied to the trivial cases~(\ref{res_triv}) to determine the correct sing.

-Finally, the sum of these residues over $\bm{n}$ yields the sought series representation of the resonant two-fold MB integral.
+The rule of thumb is as follows~\cite{Friot2012}: